 A driver can also continue driving in order to find a safe place to stop and need to record the reasons for which they had to continue driving.

-For more information on all things regarding drivers working hours click the link below
+For more information on all things regarding drivers working hours, you can find this in the Government website.
+Titled, Driver Hours: Rules and Guidance.

 - No cracks, discolouring or scratches to any glass or mirrors.